Many nurses are finding their places as change-makers specifically in the field of healthcare informatics.

 Is it time to make your move?

 Nurses formally trained in healthcare informatics are uniquely situated to affect change and lead within the healthcare industry.
 While on the job, NIs draw from their clinical nursing experience, evidence-based practices, and management of technologies and systems.
 They create, implement, and promote health and wellness within the healthcare ecosystem.

 If you like advocacy, data, and have a passion for excellence in patient care, it might be time to make your move into Nursing-Healthcare Informatics.

-If you want to know more about earning a Master of Science in Nursing – Healthcare Informatics, you can book a call with one of our Inquiry Support Specialists.
-They’re equipped to answer your questions and connect you to the information you need.
+If you want to know more about earning a Master of Science in Nursing – Healthcare Informatics, you can request more information here.